 Our Doctor Visit Precautions to Keep Everyone Safe

 - No one other than yourself will be allowed in the office during your appointment.

 - All staff, providers, and patients must wear a mask covering when in the office.
-You are only allowed to take it off when it is necessary for you to be evaluated and treated.
+You are only allowed to take it off when you must be evaluated and treated.

 - All door handles, light switches, phones, keyboards, tabletops, desks, chairs, treatment chairs, instruments, medical equipment, and restrooms will be disinfected with the appropriate antiseptic cleaners before and after each patient.

-- Everyone will be required to wash your hands upon entering the building at the sink in the lobby.
+- Everyone will be required to wash their hands upon entering the building at the sink in the lobby.

 - We are limiting the number of people in the office to abide by social distancing guidelines.

 - Everyone will maintain at least six feet of separation from other individuals unless necessary to be properly evaluated and/or treated.

 You Can Still Schedule A Virtual Doctor Visit